Staff and Courts

 - Centre Court’s cover weighs 1 ton and takes 17 people approx 22-28 seconds to cover the court.
 Made from a translucent material, the cover allows a greater amount of light to the grass.
 Air ventilation under the cover is aided by four large fans (two at either end).

 - 160 court coverers.

 - Trained two weeks prior to The Championships – approx timings 22-28 seconds.

 - Removing the umpire’s chair with umpire still sitting in it introduced in 2001.

 - Centre/No.1 teams: 17 people to cover the court, two to remove the nets, two to remove umpire/linespersons chairs.

-- Cover at Chair Umpire’s discretion.
+- Courts are covered at Chair Umpire’s discretion.

 - Referee inspects a court once the covers are taken off and before the court is dressed with the net etc. Decision on timing of process made by the Head Groundsman or Referee.